The Wright 3 Extension Activities

 Design a piece of art based on the Fibonacci principle or the Golden Rectangle.
 You can be inspired by something from the natural world or use shapes and colors of your own imagination.
 It can be something that could be incorporated into a building, or not!
 Explain your process in a brief artist’s statement that you include with the work.

 As a class, create a timeline of architectural styles throughout history.
-In your research compare the following elements: horizontal or vertical orientation, traditional materials used, balance and symmetry, cohesion with environment.
+Use your research to compare the following elements: horizontal or vertical orientation, traditional materials used, balance and symmetry, and cohesion with environment.
 Are there any buildings in your neighborhood that you think are works of art?
 Why?
-Visit this guide to The Wright 3 developed by the Frank Lloyd Wright Preservation Trust at: http://www.wrightplus.org/programs/Wright3_Curriculum Guide.pdf
+Learn more about Frank Lloyd Wright's architecture on the website for the Frank Lloyd Wright Trust.

 To find great resources on Frank Lloyd Wright visit: